ralismark/ralismark.github.io/_posts/2017-04-13-a-tale-of-indices.md

 layout: post
 title: A Tale of Indices
 tags: exploit c-cpp
+excerpt: Exploting bad indexing code to mess with malloc and the PLT
 ---

 This is the story of how bad indexing code can lead to an exploit.
 Even though